akvo/rag-doll/readme.md

 - Need some way to retain and add to the collection, instead of recreating every time
 - Need to figure out how to collect likes/dislikes and then attach these to the records in the vector database.
 By collecting these, useful answers should make it into the knowledge base and we can suppress bad answers.
 - switch to RabbitMQ
+- Devise a way to stream the response from the LLM, as it is slow.
+Perhaps chat.update?
+Does Bolt have that in an easy way?